secureCodeBox/secureCodeBox/CONTRIBUTING.md

 ## Working with Issues/How to Contribute in Issues

-For every task taking more than 1h, opening an issue is required.
+It is mandatory to open an issue, if the task takes longer than one hour.
-Before opening an Issue please verify there is no existing one covering your issue.
+Before you open an issue please verify there is no existing one covering your issue.

 ## How to Write Commit Messages